acheul/louvre/README.md

 I widely refered to mapbox/earcut.js to implement basic logics and utilities.
 Making further contribution here, our triangulate logic can handle ***self-intersecting polygons***, which is not viable in mapbox/earcut.js.

+Triangulate logic of this crate is robust to any kind of self-intersecting polygons, including ones with redundant intersecting points.
+Also it is designed to be memory safe.
+(I used lots of unsafe raw pointers though.)

 Handling 3d coordinates and complex polygons with holes inside is not implemented yet.

 ### Visual Examples